ibm-cloud-docs/log-analysis/infrastructure/monitor_cfapp_logs.md

 **Note:** Some of these features require a plan upgrade.

-## Stop viewing CF logs through the LogDNA instance that is configured to collect service platform logs
+## Stop viewing CF logs through the logging instance that is configured to collect service platform logs
 {: #monitor_cfapp_logs_exclude}

-When you configure a LogDNA instance in a region to collect the service platform logs, CF logs are collected automatically and available through that instance.
+When you configure a logging instance in a region to collect the service platform logs, CF logs are collected automatically and available through that instance.

-For example, you might have configured your CF apps to forward logs to custom LogDNA instances by using Syslog drains because you have a requirement to isolate logs by environment or by line of business.
-In this use case, you must configure a LogDNA exclusion rule on the *Platform Logs* LogDNA instance.
+For example, you might have configured your CF apps to forward logs to custom logging instances by using Syslog drains because you have a requirement to isolate logs by environment or by line of business.
+In this use case, you must configure a logging exclusion rule on the *Platform Logs* logging instance.

-To hide CF logs in the *Platform Logs* LogDNA instance, you must configure a LogDNA exclusion rule on this instance.
+To hide CF logs in the *Platform Logs* logging instance, you must configure a logging exclusion rule on this instance.
 {: important}

-Complete the following steps to configure an exclusion rule on the *Platform Logs* LogDNA instance for each region:
+Complete the following steps to configure an exclusion rule on the *Platform Logs* logging instance for each region:

-You must repeat these steps in any region where you want to stop viewing CF logs through the *Platform Logs* LogDNA instance.
+You must repeat these steps in any region where you want to stop viewing CF logs through the *Platform Logs* logging instance.
 {: note}

 You must have **manager** role on that instance to configure exclusion rules.